eegli/tinyparse/readme.md

 import { createParser } from '@eegli/tinyparse';
 import assert from 'node:assert/strict';

 // Default values.
-These will be used as defaults/fallback const defaultValues = {
+They will be used as defaults/fallbak const defaultValues = {
   username: '',
   hasGithubProfile: false,